estradalab/ogdenShearVSI-data/README.txt

 			- Abaqus2Matlab
 			- Decomposition_Sensitivity
 			- Visualization
-		Additional function createGeometry_v2 with Abaqus2Matlab/Functions is in progress (parameterization for optimization pipeline)

 File Inventory:	For further explanation of the datasets in each of these folders, refer to Data_Inventory.xlsx
 		For each run/main function of the dataset, you may utilize the following function to see dependencies and all other functions used in the primary functions: